Blessing of Class Diversity in Pre-training: EXPERIMENTS

+\end{lemma} In intuition, it says that $\tilde{\nu}$ could serve as a lower bound for the diversity parameter $\nu$.
+The take-away message is that we may wish to achieve a higher $\tilde{\nu}$ in order to increase the diversity of the pre-training models, thus improving its generality to various downstream tasks.

-\end{lemma} In this subsection, we show how we apply a \emph{modified self-concordance} condition for better characterizing multinomial logistic regression~\citep{bach2010self}, thus bridging the gap between Theorem~\ref{thm_main} and Theorem~\ref{thm_cross_entropy}.
-We note that the proof of this part is very different from the multi-task setting studied in previous works~\citep{du2020few,tripuraneni2020theory}.
+Technically, in proving the results we shall need to apply a \emph{modified self-concordance} condition for better characterizing multinomial logistic regression~\citep{bach2010self}.
+We note that the proofs of this part is very different from the multi-task setting studied in previous works~\citep{du2020few,tripuraneni2020theory}.